casper-network/docs-archive/dapp/erc20/contract.md

 # Smart Contract

-In this section we will use [logic](logic) crate to finally implement ERC20 Smart Contract.
-Make sure you know the basics from [Writing Rust Contracts on CasperLabs](../writing-rust-contracts) tutorial.
+In this section we will use the [logic](logic) crate to finally implement the ERC-20 Smart Contract.
+Make sure you know the basics from the [Writing Rust Contracts on CasperLabs](../writing-rust-contracts) tutorial.

-ERC20 will have two contracts:
+ERC-20 will have two contracts:
-* `erc20` contract that handles ERC20 implementation,
+* `erc20` contract that handles ERC-20 implementation,
 * `proxy` contract that should be called by the account.
 It calls `erc20` on behalf of the account, so `erc20` has its own context.

 The `contract` crate will include: